stream-labs/sl-payments-assignment/README.md

 - [Stripe API - Customers, Subscriptions, Products, Prices, and Coupons](https://docs.stripe.com/api?lang=php)

 ## Getting Started
-- Fork this repository
-- We've included a docker setup for you to get started though it's not required.
+- Laravel Sail is used for this project.
+You can find the documentation [here](https://laravel.com/docs/11.x/sail)
+  - copy .env.example to .env
+  - install composer dependencies with `docker run --rm --interactive --tty --name tmp-composer-install --volume $PWD:/app composer install --ignore-platform-reqs --no-scripts`
-  - make up
+  - get the app going with `vendor/bin/sail up -d`
-  - make composer-install
-  - make stripe-login
+  - run `vendor/bin/sail key:generate`
+  - visit `localhost` in your browser to see the app running
 - Create a new stripe account
 - Use the stripe CLI to login and authorize to newly created account
 - Create a [stripe test clock](https://dashboard.stripe.com/test/billing/subscriptions/test-clocks) to simulate time
 - Once you've added your test clock you can use stripe cli to run your fixture.
 Fixture is located at fixtures/seed.json
-  - The fixture will populate data into your stripe account
+  - The fixture will populate customer and subscription data into your stripe account

 > **Warning:** You'll likely have to create multiple test clocks and seed data multiple times.
 This is normal and expected.
 While all data will be constrained by each test clock you can delete all stripe data by going to the [Stripe Developers](https://dashboard.stripe.com/test/developers) page and selecting "Delete all test data" option at the bottom of the page.